Do you want to stop contact form spam forever? A lot of us have been there, annoyed and looking for a way to stop the spam.

 You’ll see the settings for hCaptcha displayed underneath.
 Let’s go ahead and set up your keys in the next step.

 Start by opening up the hCaptcha site in a new tab.
-Then click the Sign Up button at the top.
+Then click the Sign Up button.

-To select the free plan, click the button under Add hCaptcha to your service (free).
+To select the free plan, click the button under Add hCaptcha for Publshers to my website or app.

-Set up your login and sign in now.
-Then, at the top right, click the New Site button.
+Set up your login using the signup form and sign into your account.
+Once inside your dashboard, click on the New Site button.

 Now it’s time to copy your keys into WordPress.